SoucupB/Mips-32/README.md

 - No comments.
 - No instructions assignations such as `a++, a += 2, etc...`;
 - Might suffer some weird compilation error problems due to bugs.

+## Notes
+The compiler might not be complete and lacks things that C language already have, however it might be a good way to be used for simple MIPS32.